absolute-community/absaddress/README.md

 # absaddress.
-JavaScript Client-Side Bitcoin Wallet Generator
+JavaScript Client-Side Absolute Wallet Generator

-Now Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Absolute addresses and their corresponding private key can be conveniently generated in a web browser.

 The absaddress project provides an all-in-one HTML document with embedded